Applications are due January 15. Applications are considered for Fall admission only. CLICK HERE to apply.

 Please contact the DGS.

-- Foreign students must go to the Center for International Education (CIE) to "check in"
+- International students must go to the International Student and Scholar Services to "check in"

-ALL new graduate students should register for the following classes in fall:
+ALL new graduate students should register for the following classes:

-- Soc 506 Sociology and Social Justice – 2 credits
+- Soc 506 Sociology and Social Justice - 2 credit hours

-If you are an entering PhD level student and have sufficient methodological and statistical background, you should also register for:
+If you are an entering PhD level student, you should also register for:

 - Soc 631 Advanced Quantitative Methods - 3 credits

-You can also contact either the specific course professor or the concentration area professors in criminology, environmental sociology or globalization & Political Economy & Globalization for advice.
+You may also contact either the specific course professor or the concentration area professors in criminology; critical race and ethnic studies; environmental sociology; or globalization & political economy for advice.
 Many professors are willing to share reading lists/syllabi in advance of the fall.